lr4d/kartothek/docs/getting_started.rst

 from the metadata.

-These temporary files will remain in storage until garbage collection is called in ``kartothek``.
+These temporary files will remain in storage until a ``kartothek``  garbage collection function is called on the dataset.
 If a dataset is updated on a regular basis, it may be useful to run garbage collection periodically to decrease unnecessary storage use.